amimoto/sioba/sioba/README.md

 ## `FunctionInterface`

-The `FunctionInterface` class (from `sioba.function`) extends `BufferedInterface` and is one of the most versatile interfaces.
+The `FunctionInterface` class (from `sioba.function`) extends `Interface` and is one of the most versatile interfaces.
 It allows you to run a Python function as the backend logic for a terminal session, enabling interactive text-based applications.

 **Key Features:**

-*   **Inherits from `BufferedInterface`:** Retains scrollback buffer capabilities.
+*   **Inherits from `Interface`:** Retains scrollback buffer capabilities.
 *   **Runs a Python Function:** The core idea is to pass a callable (your Python function) to its constructor.
 This function then drives the terminal interaction.
     *   The function receives a reference to the `FunctionInterface` instance as its first argument, allowing it to call methods like `print()`, `input()`, etc.
 *   **Interactive I/O Methods:**